Malawi – Wildlife Rescue Center Veterinary Internship

 Laundry icon Laundry: A laundry service is available, but all delicate items must be washed by hand.
 Laundry soap is provided.

 Accommodations icon Accommodations: You will stay in a volunteer house in the heart of the sanctuary surrounded by animals.
-It can host up to 18 people at a time in six bedrooms.
+It can host up to 17 people at a time in six bedrooms.
 It also includes a lounge, kitchen, inside and outside dining spaces, two bathrooms, laundry space, an outdoor deck and garden.

 Food icon Food: Three vegetarian meals are included and are served by the local chef, who provides international meals and some Malawian dishes.
 He takes a day off on Sundays so you can alternate with the other volunteers to cook up a feast.
 Drinking water is also provided.
 If you prefer to eat out, there are many wonderful restaurants just a short taxi ride away and if you can’t live without luxuries like chocolate, the shops aren’t far either!

-• Must be a vet, vet nurse or veterinary student
+• Must be a veterinary student

-• Proof of relevant veterinary qualifications
+• Proof of enrolment in relevant veterinary school / university.

 • Good command of English